 Airbnb has photographers who take high-definition shots of the properties which lets travelers choose from the real-looking places and make the right choice.

 The revenue model of Airbnb consists of a fee that is charged from the hosts and the travelers, which is somewhat similar to the Postmates revenue model.
 Postmates also earns through fees.
 The Airbnb revenue model runs on the listings and stays.
 Airbnb offers a platform where these listings and bookings are made and this is how Airbnb makes money.
 Airbnb revenue comes from two major sources:

 - Commission from hosts: Everytime someone chooses a host’s property and makes payment, Airbnb takes 10% of the payment amount as commission.
 This is one of the components of Airbnb fee structure.

-- Transaction fee from travelers: When travelers make payment for stay, they are charged a 3% fee for transaction.
+- Transaction fee from travelers: When travelers make payments for stays, they are charged a 3% fee for the transaction.
 This amount adds to the Airbnb revenue.

 Airbnb Market Segmentation

 So far we have learned what Airbnb is and how it works.
 Now let’s take a look at the Airbnb market segmentation: